 Different methods have been applied in laser-based sensor data processing for surface quality.
-Machine Learning (ML) algorithms assistant researchers to analyze the sensor data and identify the surface anomalies of fabrication process.
+Machine Learning (ML) algorithms help researchers analyze the sensor data and identify the surface anomalies of the fabrication process.
 Scime and Beuth [7] proposed a defect classification model for Laser Powder Bed Fusion (L-PBF) machine.
-The captured images of powder bed process were used as training data for a Convolutional Neural Network (CNN) model.
+The powder bed process’s captured images were used as training data for a Convolutional Neural Network (CNN) model.
 The algorithm can extract the key features from the raw data and classify them accordingly.
 The classification model showed 84% classification accuracy.
 [Needs more references]

-In this study, to promote quality assurance of AM process, an in-site laser-based process monitoring and anomaly identification system is developed for FFF-type machine.
-During the FFF fabrication process, the non-optimal process parameters and accumulation of process uncertainties could cause bad interior structure of parts which can led to weak mechanical properties or even fabrication failures.
+In this study, an in-site laser-based process monitoring and anomaly identification system is developed for FFF-type machines to promote AM process quality assurance.
+During the FFF fabrication process, the non-optimal process parameters and accumulation of process uncertainties could cause the bad interior structure of parts, leading to weak mechanical properties or even fabrication failures.
 By monitoring the layer in-plane surface, the anomalies can be identified in the first place.
-The further controlling actions can be taken to operate the machine accordingly.
+Further controlling actions can be taken to operate the machine accordingly.
 To find the best anomalies classification model, several ML models are compared, and the classification results are validated.

 METHODOLOGY

-The proposed in-situ laser-based process monitoring and anomaly identification system is designed for FFF machine.
-Equipping with non-contact laser scanner, the top surface profile of each layer can be captured during the FFF fabrication process.
-With the integrated ML algorithm, the anomalies of top surface can be identified.
+The proposed in-situ laser-based process monitoring and anomaly identification system is designed for the FFF machine.
+Equipping with a non-contact laser scanner, each layer’s top surface profile can be captured during the FFF fabrication process.
+With the integrated ML algorithm, the anomalies of the top surface can be identified.

 2.1 System Setup

-The monitoring system is built on a modified Creality Ender 5, which is an open source FFF printer, shown in Fig. 1.
-The main board is using Marlin firmware and has bootloader install.
-The workstation could realize real time communication through serial communication.
-The laser scan system used is a KEYENCE high-speed Laser Profiler LJ-V7000 series.
-The sensor is mounted on the extra frame which is rigidly connected to the FFF printer.
-The sensor can move in a plane that is parallel with FFF printer xy plane.
-The distance (in Z direction) between sensor and target surface is calculated with a resolution of 1 µm based on laser-based 3D triangulation principle.
-The communication between workstation and laser scanner is established via TCP/IP.
+The monitoring system is built on a modified Creality Ender 5, an open-source FFF printer, shown in Fig. 1.
+Merlin firmware with a bootloader and real-time communication capability of the workstation through the serial port are among the reasons to choose this printer.
+The laser scanner system used in the study is a KEYENCE high-speed Laser Profiler LJ-V7000 series mounted on the extra frame, which is rigidly connected to the FFF printer.
+The sensor can move in a plane that is parallel with the FFF printer xy plane.
+The distance (in Z direction) between sensor and target surface is calculated with a resolution of 1 µm based on the laser-based 3D triangulation principle.
+The communication between the workstation and laser scanner is established via TCP/IP.